adrikapandey/Driver-Drowsiness-Detection-System/README.md

 Real-Life Applications

-* Automobile Safety Systems**: Integration into modern vehicles to alert drowsy drivers in real time.
+* Automobile Safety Systems: Integration into modern vehicles to alert drowsy drivers in real time.
-* Fleet Management**: Monitoring commercial drivers during long-haul trips to reduce accidents.
+* Fleet Management: Monitoring commercial drivers during long-haul trips to reduce accidents.
-* Public Transport Monitoring**: Enhancing safety in buses, trains, and taxis by ensuring drivers remain alert.
+* Public Transport Monitoring: Enhancing safety in buses, trains, and taxis by ensuring drivers remain alert.
-* Driver Training Simulators**: Used in training modules to educate drivers on the dangers of fatigue.
+* Driver Training Simulators: Used in training modules to educate drivers on the dangers of fatigue.
-* Wearable Tech Integration**: Can be adapted into glasses or headsets for portable alert systems.
+* Wearable Tech Integration: Can be adapted into glasses or headsets for portable alert systems.

 This project highlights the powerful combination of deep learning and computer vision to address real-world problems.
 It not only showcases technical skills in AI and software deployment but also demonstrates how technology can be used to save lives by preventing fatigue-related road accidents